yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  **Use Energy Efficient Hardware** _to leverage cost-effective and power-efficient compute_

- :heavy_check_mark: - Evaluate if [nodes with Ampere Altra Arm–based processors](https://azure.microsoft.com/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/) are a good option for your workloads
+ :heavy_check_mark: Evaluate if [nodes with Ampere Altra Arm–based processors](https://azure.microsoft.com/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/) are a good option for your workloads

-**Use SPOT VMs where possible** _to leverage unused (and otherwise wasted) capacity—at significantly reduced prices_
+**Use SPOT Nodes where possible** _to leverage unused (and otherwise wasted) capacity—at significantly reduced prices_

 :heavy_check_mark: Use [SPOT Node pools](/azure/aks/spot-node-pool), to take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.